AndersDeath/diary2/README.md

 # 18 August 2022 - Thursday - Rzhev

 We had a conversation my colleegs about German business visa.
 Probably it might be a good thing as an emergancy exit from Russia.
+Also I feel bad because of acclimatization or I just got sick for some reasons.
+TOday I fell a bit better, but anyway it is not good.